 The base of the console with the battery compartment, speaker, and TV tuning information

 The open battery compartment and the label showing you to tune the TV to CH30.
-CCIR is the video system used in countries like the UK, PAL would be the colour carrier within CCIR
+CCIR is the video system used in countries like the UK (625 lines at 50Hz), PAL would be the colour system within the CCIR system

-The only external socket is external power, there is no connection for external controllers and the console does not offer the shooting games as an option
+The only socket on the console is external power, there is no connection for external controllers and the console does not offer the shooting games as an option

 The side views